-Yesterday, Keith WR Jones and I spent an enjoyable day driving Vauxhall’s new Insignia Grand Sport from Luton to Northern Scotland.
-Between us, we covered more than 1100 miles, averaged more than 50mpg and consumed rather too much junk food along the way.
-Being a Saturday, it was agreeably quiet on the roads, which was something of a mercy, given how many miles we needed to cover.
+Recently, I spent an enjoyable time driving to Northern Scotland.
+In a long couple of days, I covered more than 1100 miles, averaged more than 50mpg and consumed rather too much junk food along the way.
+Being off-season, it was agreeably quiet on the roads, which was something of a mercy, given how many miles were covered.

 Aside from the usual bemoaning of British driving standards, and questioning – again – why we all seem to drive so slowly when cars have never been safer or more capable, I found myself almost weeping with frustration driving up the A9.
 I must admit that I’ve not driven the A9 south of Inverness since 1990, so I shouldn’t have been surprised by how much it had changed in the interim – but I was.